Updated November 21, 2024 Authored by Dr. Chris Cloney and Jon Barrett of Dust Safety Science

 Ignition Source: An ignition source, which can be a spark, static electricity, open flame, hot surface, friction, or electrical discharge, initiates the combustion process.

-Dust Suspension: Dust particles become suspended in the air, forming a dust cloud.
-The concentration of dust in the cloud must be within a specific range to support an explosion hazard.
+Dust Suspension: Combustible dust particles become suspended in the air, forming a dust cloud.
+The concentration of dust in the cloud, suspended in air, must be within a specific range to support an explosion hazard when the dust explosion occurs.

-Ignition: The dust cloud encounters an ignition source, such as static electricity, causing the combustion of the suspended dust particles.
+Ignition: Combustible dust explosions happen when the dust cloud encounters an ignition source, such as static electricity, causing the combustion of the suspended dust particles.

 Rapid Combustion: The combustion propagates throughout the dust cloud at an astonishingly high rate, generating pressure waves and fireballs, leading to an explosive release of energy.